akheron/skijump3-remake/README.md

 ## How?

-The remake will be written in Rust.
+The remake is written in Rust.

-**Phase 1: Rewrite**

-- Make an "almost line-by-line" rewrite of the SDL2 port, using the sdl2 rust crate.
+It's currently an "almost line-by-line" rewrite of the SDL2 port of the original Pascal code.
-- This will be mostly a translation of Pascal syntax to Rust syntax.
-- Also requires handling of global mutable state (there's lots of it), and porting I/O and other platform-specific code.

-**Phase 1.5: Verify**

-- Write supporting code to compare the original game's output to the remake's output.
-This will be used to verify that the remake is correct.
-- The initial idea is to allow recording input and output (pixels + palette) from the original game, and then replaying the input and comparing the outputs of the remake.

-**Phase 2: Refactor**
+However, it's portable through a trait that abstracts platform specific details.

+The available platforms are SDL2 and web (through WebAssembly).

+One novel idea in the port is using Rust's async/await to allow unwinding of the deeply nested game loop.
+This is required to return control to the top level after each frame when running in web browsers.

+Things still left to do:

+- Not all Pascal code has been ported yet
+- The game is not yet playable on mobile browsers.
+This would require a touch UI.
-- Refactor the code to be more idiomatic Rust.
+- There are low hanging fruits for performance improvements and to make the code more idiomatic Rust.
-- Refactor game state and logic so that there's one main loop that can give up control after rendering each frame (a requirement for web browsers).

-**Phase 3: Web**

-- Port the game to web browsers.
-This requires some amount of JS glue code.
-- Invent a touch UI that works well in mobile browsers.

-## Status

-Phase 1 is ongoing.
-The original game contains about 10k lines of Pascal code, of which about 65 % has been converted to Rust.

 ## Development